EU: Parliament sues Commission over rule of law inaction | DW | 29.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The European Parliament has grown frustrated with the executive's inability to impose sanctions for alleged rule of law breaches by member states.
+The European Parliament has grown frustrated with the executive branch's inability to impose sanctions for alleged rule of law breaches by member states.

 The European Parliament on Friday launched a lawsuit against the European Commission over what it perceives to be a lackluster attitude in applying a mechanism linking EU funds to rule of law breaches among member states.